philippgs/uibk_hpc_23/proseminar/03/readme.md

 - Provide an MPI implementation for the 1D and 2D heat stencil that uses non-blocking communication.
 If you already implemented a non-blocking version, provide a blocking version, but ensure the non-blocking version works as described below.
 - Structure your program such that you 1) start a non-blocking ghost cell exchange, 2) compute the inner cells which do not require the result of the ghost cell exchange, 3) block until the ghost cell exchange has finished, and 4) compute the remaining cells.
 - Run your programs with multiple problem and machine sizes and compare both versions.
-- Insert the improvement for 96 cores over blocking communication for a problem size of your choice into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/18WIigEWPM3htroCkLbLoiVKf2x4J2PtxDbtuYUPTRQQ/edit
+- Insert wall time for 96 cores for `N=768x768` and `T=N*100` into the comparison spreadsheet: https://docs.google.com/spreadsheets/d/18WIigEWPM3htroCkLbLoiVKf2x4J2PtxDbtuYUPTRQQ/edit